 Jessica Witte is a nationally-exhibited, award-winning artist.
+In 2017, her Seed the Change public art project garnered national recognition from Americans for the Arts.
 Her multi-media work has been included in over 50 exhibitions at venues such as the San Diego Art Institute, the Textile Center (Minneapolis, MN), Museum of Nebraska Art (Kearney, NE), Rockford Art Museum (Rockford, IL), Koehline Museum of Art (Des Plaines, IL), Maas Gallery (Purchase, NY), Good Citizen Gallery (St. Louis, MO), Athens Institute of Contemporary Art (Athens, GA), WomanMade Gallery and Beverly Art Center (both Chicago, IL).

 The use of ephemeral or discarded materials and intricate futile activity allude to my desire to fix the transitory.
 The residue of previous activity calls attention to flux and metamorphosis.